July 26, 2022 • 2 minutes reading

 And to top it off: Wood Loop boasts much lower CO2 emissions than other collection processes, precisely because it is embedded into existing logistical processes.
 Instead of sending out additional trucks to collect the waste wood, one single truck both supplies new panel material and collects the waste wood.
 An absolute win-win!

-Want to find out more about the sustainability initiatives of Unilin Group?
+Want to find out more about the sustainability initiatives of Unilin?

 Download our sustainability strategy